 Sending SMS messages in Engage is quite straightforward, but here are some explanations you might find useful.

 The name vs. the sender

 - The SMS sender is the name shown as sender in the recipients SMS inbox on their mobile phone.

-If personalization is used it's a good idea to make sure that relevant data is present in the contact information of all recipients.
-In the case where relevant data is missing for a contact receiving the message, Engage will simply leave the field in message blank.
+If personalization is used, make sure that relevant data is present in the contact information of all recipients.
+In case relevant data is missing for a contact receiving the message, Engage will simply leave the field in message blank.
 However, it's possible to provide fallback information that will be presented if a contact is missing the relevant data.

 Personalization using first name, [[firstName]], with fallback [[firstName,customer]], where "customer" will be shown to any contact missing a name in the first name field of their contact card.